-Funds which are available for investment are placed having regard to the expected future cash requirements of the Hospice, returns available and the assessed risks attached to each and overall investment.
+Funds which are available for investment are placed having regard to the expected future cash requirements of the Hospice.

-The Directors have the power to invest in such stocks and shares in the UK as they see fit.
-Such investment decisions are managed on a discretionary basis by professional stockbrokers.
+Our funds are managed on a discretionary basis by professional stockbrokers.
 The stockbrokers' remit is to achieve a balance between income and capital growth without exposing the Hospice to unnecessary risk.